fernandosjp/puc-rio-frontend/README.md

 # Frontend Finance Manager

 Finance Manager frontend.
-THe objetive of this application is to help people manage their personal finances keeping track of expenses and controlling agains their monthly budget.
+The objetive of this application is to help people manage their personal finances keeping track of expenses and controlling agains their monthly budget.

 This project was created using [Mantis Free Template](https://github.com/codedthemes/mantis-free-react-admin-template/tree/main) and run with [Bun](https://bun.sh/).

 ## Installation

 First install Bun.
-If you need help check (Bun website)[https://bun.sh/].
+If you need help check [Bun website](https://bun.sh/).

 Then, install dependencies with the following command:
 `bun install`